 What is different about this approach?

-For starters, we’re devoting an entire year to a topic and putting a special premium on compelling writing, tapping some of the best writers around.
-Video and digital elements will regularly be part of the mix as our editors go out in the field to enhance the storytelling.
+For starters, we devoted an entire year to a topic and putting a special premium on compelling writing, tapping some of the best writers around.
+Video and digital elements are part of the mix as our editors go out in the field to enhance the storytelling.

-The effort at public service journalism in our magazine is receiving outside support from the Murdock Charitable Trust, which funds projects and programs that enrich life in communities across Alaska and the Northwest.
+The effort at public service journalism in our magazine received outside support from the Murdock Charitable Trust, which funds projects and programs that enrich life in communities across Alaska and the Northwest.
 Foundation-funded journalism is new for Pioneer, but not for many mission-minded media organizations across the country.

-Pioneer editors will produce each month’s installment and guide all coverage and presentation.
+Pioneer editors produced each month’s installment and guide all coverage and presentation.

 We’re looking forward to growing our impact together.
 Your thoughts on this next chapter in our publishing journey are most welcomed.